sapieneptus/syrenparken-2/README.md

 She needs to go out several times a day and may indicate by whining or standing near the door, but she doesn't have a lot of patience and can hav accidents if not let out regularly.

+She's otherwise a very normal dog; likes to play with dog toys, chase things, play tug of war etc.

+### Special Needs

+Peach is quite healthy and doesn't have any special medical needs.
+She has a kennel in the rec room in case she gets too hyper or for sleeping at night (to avoid early morning accidents).
+We try to avoid it during the day unless necessary.